‘RHOC’ Star Tamra Judge Slams Emily Simpson For ‘Playing Victim’ Over Comments Made Amid Weight Loss

 Thank you to my trainer @paulinastein for getting me off the couch and out of a fog of depression.
 Chronic pain is debilitating and I basically gave up.
 But now, along with losing inches, I’ve changed my lifestyle for the better!
 I’m healthier, I have more energy, I make better choices, and I’m overall happier! .
 I’m so glad that many of you are also making your health a priority!
 You all inspire me to keep moving! ❤️❤️ .
 I highly recommend the Paulina Fitness 12 week programs!
 Paulina is also super encouraging which makes your journey that much better! ????
 We women have to stick together and encourage one another! .
 You can use my discount code “EMILY10” for 10% off her programs!
 AND … Her SEXY LEGS AND BOOTY GAINS ebook also comes out October 1st!
 Stay tuned! .
 Workout top by @vita_atletica . #fitness #health #fit #rhoc

-As The Inquisitr previously reported, Emily faced allegations of having photoshopped her Real Housewives of Orange County Season 14 cast photo in July after the trailer was released and quickly fought back against the claims on her Instagram page.
+As The Inquisitr previously reported, Emily faced allegations of having Photoshopped her Real Housewives of Orange County Season 14 cast photo in July after the trailer was released and quickly fought back against the claims on her Instagram page.
 In a post to her fans and followers, Emily slammed her haters for suggesting that she edited her photo to make herself look 50 pounds thinner than she actually was and confirmed her dress was a medium.

 Emily also said that she loved her curves and didn’t understand why so many people have sent her such “mean, cruel and vicious” statements about her weight.